pranabekka/pranabekka.github.io/content/drafts/rust-to-ref-inf.md

 about reference inference:
 all functions can be chained,
 there's no garbage collector,
-it can compile to any imperative language, users get safe and simple async, it can be bootstrapped with a compiler that copies everything,
+it can compile to any imperative language like C or JS, users get safe and simple async, it can be bootstrapped with a compiler that copies everything,